-On top of starting you at this lower commission split, you might also have to sign a contract stating that this split will last for several years.
+On top of starting you at this lower commission split, you might also have to sign a contract stating that this split will last for several years along with added processing fees.
 Or, you might not be entitled to an increase in your commission split that many agents look forward to after a period of success, despite proving yourself to be a high volume producer.

 There’s also the chance that your broker or company will let you off easy.